Arm-China/Compass_Unified_Parser/readme.md

 * tensorflow (> 1.13, 2.6 is preferred)
 * torch

-### Run the CUP
+### Run the Parser

-CUP uses a config file(.ini) as input.
+Parser uses a config file(.ini) as input.
 You can directly run the `main.py` with your configure file as below:
 ```bash
 python3 main.py -c my_config.ini
 ```